 CAD Symbols and Footprints

-Available for all popular CAD software on SnapEDA
+Symbols and footprints for the Icarus SoM are available for all popular CAD software on SnapEDA